Meet Miranda Jewels—

 While you walk through this transcendental journey, how you are treated matters immensely.
 You deserve to feel empowered and supported, surrounded by those who understand the magnitude of the moment.
 My commitment is to safeguard this sacred space, while documenting your strength and love in its purest form.
 Together, we will honor not only the arrival of your child but also the remarkable evolution of you as a parent.

-In 2018, I began a remarkable journey of pregnancy, filled with excitement and a desire for an unmedicated birth.
-I dove into research to cultivate my dream experience at a local birth center.
+In 2018, we found out we were expecting our first child and I immediately knew I wanted to birth outside of the hospital.
 Tragically, our daughter, Nona Rae, was stillborn on July 11, 2019.
 In the brief 12 hours we had with her, we cherished every moment, documenting our experience through photographs.

 Motherhood has shaped so much of who I am both as a human being and as a birth worker

-These images reflected my strength, freezing moments that embodied both hope and uncertainty.
+These images ended up being such a sacred testament to my strength and healing.
 When our son, Sage, was born with scream filled lungs, the depth of our journey became clearer.
-The photographs taken after his arrival illustrated not just joy, but resilience—a testament to love blooming after tragedy and a spirit that defies despair.
+The photographs taken after his arrival illustrated not just joy, but resilience—a testament to love blooming after tragedy.
 Each image became part of our healing, narrating the coexistence of love and loss.

 When our daughter arrived, weighing 9 lbs 7 oz after a whirlwind labor, I felt an overwhelming sense of accomplishment.
 I never imagined I would ever heal enough emotionally and mentally to trust my body again, but I surprised myself with the redemptive birth of our Raeya Moon.

 From my first pregnancy, I admired the journey of birth and those who created life.
-Reviewing my own images confirmed my passion for birth photography, prompting me to start this journey in December of 2023, just four months after my daughters birth.
+Reviewing my own images confirmed my passion for birth photography.
+This prompted me to start my journey as a birth photographer in Denver in December of 2023, just four months after my daughters birth.

 As I documented births, I felt a deeper calling to support families as a doula.
 I aim to empower them to make informed choices about their care, whether they choose an unmedicated home birth or a scheduled cesarean or something in between.
 Every family deserves informed consent, and I am committed to providing that support.